 Carruantoohil, located on the majestic Iveragh Peninsula in County Kerry, is the highest mountain in Ireland.
 Within the MacGillycuddy Reeks, a sandstone mountain range that was carved out by glaciers, the mountain makes for one of the most challenging outdoor adventures in both Britain and Ireland.

 The Reeks, are composed of 27 individual peaks and are Ireland’s highest mountain range.
-They cover an area of around 100 square kilometres from the Gap of Dunloe in the east to Glencar in the west.
+They cover an area of around 100 square kilometers from the Gap of Dunloe in the east to Glencar in the west.

 Depending on the route and weather conditions, climbing Carrauntoohil can take anywhere from 5-8 hours.